GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 geometry: "margin=2cm"
 header-includes:
   - \setcounter{section}{-1}
+  - \usepackage{setspace}
+  - \onehalfspacing
 abstract: |
   This document should function as a map, or snapshot, of where I am in my moral trajectory in the final semester of my Duke undergraduate career.
-  Enabled by language and learning from this semesters course in Enterprising Leadership, I am able to codify my values, disect my actions, and establish plans for me to change in the near future as well as missions for the far future.
+  Enabled by language and learning from this semester's course in Enterprising Leadership, I am able to codify my values, dissect my actions, and establish plans for positive change in the near future as well as broader missions for the far future.

   I am a service oriented person, with an intense desire to good for others.
 I often stumble on the path toward being better for others, and that failure is a fuel that drives me to make amends and do right moving forward.
 I love to make good things that help other accomplish their goals.
 I am a toolmaker and a motivator for others.

   This is best read in the order presented.
 Later sections refer to earlier ones, but don't let that stop you from jumping around the text.

 ...

 \newpage

 # Executive Summary: One Page Leadership Map

 ## Life Values and Goals: A Life of Service to my Tribe